-The student determines the research methods to be used to collect the data.
-Quantitative data collection methods include but are not limited to: surveys, questionnaires, structured interviews and content analysis.
+Students decide on the research methods to be used to collect the data.
+The most common forms of qualitative research methods are unstructured interviews (or semi-unstructured) and observation (participant and non-participant).
 The student should plan how, when and where they are going to carry out their research.
 Students select an appropriate sample and, in their planning, consider relevant ethical issues.
 Relevant considerations for students include:

-- Who are you going to question? - How many people will you interview?
-How large is your sample? - What methods will you use to select your sample? - How and where will you distribute your questionnaires or conduct your interviews? - How will you record your data?
+- Who are you going to observe or interview? - How many people will you observe or interview? - When and where will you conduct your observations or interviews? - How will you record your data? - What do you think you may find out? - What problems might you face when undertaking this research?

-Students should write a research proposal which specifies their topic, their research question(s) and hypothesis(es), the research methods to be used, the size of the sample and a timeframe showing when each stage of the research will be completed.
+Students write a research proposal which specifies their topic, their research question(s) and one or more hypotheses, the research methods to be used, the size of the sample and a timeframe showing when each stage of the research will be completed.
 The student can ask questions and check with the teacher before undertaking the research.